thodoriskonstantoulias/API_Auth_Methods/README.md

       - Authorization code flow
       - User info endpoint
       - Refresh token flow
-   ###### Everything can be tested with Postman as also as combining cookie client authentication with Idenity authorization server using OAuth2.0
+   ###### OAuth2.0 implementation can be tested with Postman as also as combining cookie client authentication with Idenity authorization server